-We are like every other bank.
-But better.
+We are the fifth biggest bank.
+But we are the Better Big Bank.
 Why are we better?
-We are a real bank, with real people, which returns 80% of our profits back to the community.
-No other bank does this.
-Like every other bank, we have home loans, personal loans, credit cards, term deposits, savings accounts, insurances, the list goes on.
+We feed into the prosperity of our customers and communities, not off it.
+Community Bank Carrum Downs and Marriott Waters branch return 80% of our profits back to the community.
+Bendigo Bank like every other bank, offers home loans, personal loans, credit cards, term deposits, savings accounts, insurances and so on, but it is our support for our communities that sets us apart.